 Turn the Electronic Speed Control ON.
-When the vehicle has reached the desired speed, press the SET (+) or SET (-) button and release.
+When the vehicle has reached the desired speed, push the SET (+) or SET (-) button and release.
 Release the accelerator and the vehicle will operate at the selected speed.
 Once a speed has been set a message CRUISE CONTROL SET TO MPH (km/h) will appear indicating what speed was set.
-A CRUISE indicator lamp will also appear and stay on in the instrument cluster when the speed is set.
+A CRUISE indicator lamp, along with set speed will also appear and stay on in the instrument cluster when the speed is set.